abgita/twemoji-support-list/README.md

 npm install && npm run fetch
 ```

-The get it from './src/supported-emojis.json'
+Then get it from './src/supported-emojis.json'